How to sum a list in Python

 Final sum: 15

-Instead of just a final total, itertools.accumulate() generates a sequence of running sums.
-The function returns an iterator, which is why the example wraps it in list() to display all the intermediate totals at once.
+• The function produces an iterator, which is why the code wraps it in list() to display all the intermediate totals at once.

 Creating a custom sum function with error handling